 When a testator creates a will, they will usually appoint someone to be an executor, as an estate planning lawyer Allentown, PA residents looks to can explain.
 The role of the executor is to ensure the will’s conditions and terms are carried out after the testator’s death.
-When the testator is alive, they can easily change who their executor is, however, when they are no longer living it does become more challenging.
-A professional estate planning lawyer Allentown, PA trusts at Klenk Law have over 25 years of experience in estate litigation.
-If you feel the executor of your loved one’s will should be removed for any reason, we will work with you to ensure your loved one’s will is properly conducted.
+A testator can remove and replace an executor at any time while living, but after a testator’s death removing an executor appointed in the final will is more challenging.
+At Klenk Law our professional estate planning lawyer Allentown, PA trusts team has over 25 years of experience in estate litigation.
+If you feel an executor should be removed for any reason, we can help.

 There are many reasons that a court could decide to remove an executor from an estate.
 Courts will normally remove an executor if there is proof that the executor is unable to perform the necessary tasks, is not suited for the position, or if they have been disqualified since they were appointed to the role.
-The main job of an executor is to act with the best interests of the beneficiaries in mind, as an estate planning lawyer Allentown, PA turns to can explain.
+The primary job of an executor is to act in the best interests of the beneficiaries in mind, as an estate planning lawyer Allentown, PA can explain.
 With that being said, if the executor does a careless job in managing the estate, they could be removed.
-However, the executor must do something fairly serious or damaging to the estate to be removed from their role.
+However, the executor must do something reasonably severe or damaging to the estate to be removed from their role.
 It is also important to note that the standard to which the executor is held to is determined by the court.
 For instance, if an executor is spending money frivolously, they could be removed by the court.
-However, if the executor makes an investment to which the beneficiaries do not consent, the executor would most likely not be removed.
+However, if the executor makes a reasonable investment to which the beneficiaries do not consent, the executor would most likely not be removed.

 There are two main reasons that an executor could be removed from an estate:

 If a conflict of interest arises for the executor while managing the estate, unsuitability may be a reason for removal.
-It is the court’s discretion to determine unsuitability, therefore, conflict of interest could be difficult to prove.
+It is the court’s discretion to determine inadequacy.
+Therefore, conflict of interest could be difficult to prove.

 An executor could be found legally ineligible if they have previous felonies, are involved in other types of litigation, or are found mentally incompetent.
 The executor could be removed for wasting estate’s assets, stealing from the state, or refusing to follow court orders.